kimirdev/korean-vocab/README.md

 # Korean vocab

-My pet-project that I wrote шт a couple of hours.
+My pet-project that I wrote of a couple of hours.
 I hope it will help me to learn korean language.